bart-larsen/pennbbl.github.io/docs/cubic/cubic.md

 $ sudo chown -R my_username /cbica
 ```

 > Note: For Catalina users, with the update to Catalina, you can longer make directories in `/`.
-Instead, their is a strange tecnique that was introduced to make symbolic links.
+Instead, there is a strange tecnique that was introduced to make symbolic links.
 Here are the steps:
-1. Make a directory in you home dir that will eventually be symbolically linked to `/`.
+1. Make a directory in you home dir (or elsewhere if you prefer) that will eventually be symbolically linked to `/`.
   ```bash
   $ cd
   $ mkdir -p cbica/projects/my_project